HiRoFa/quickjs_es_runtime/README.md

 # What is it?

+A basic sandbox for quickly getting started with embedding a javascript engine in your rust project.

+A more feature-rich variant can be found in [ESsesLib-q](https://github.com/HiRoFa/ESsesLib-q).

 This lib serves two main goals:

 ## 1. Provide simple utils for working with quickjs (these are located in the quickjs_utils mod)